welissonArley/Packages.MAUI/src/MauiCodes/readme.md

 ## Customizing the Appearance

-This package provides several ways to customize the appearance of the pin code page to fit the look and feel of your application.
+This package provides several ways to customize the appearance of the PIN Code Page to fit the look and feel of your application.
 You can customize the colors and the page's elements.

 ### Headline & Image